Crypto-Gator/Lazy-Llama-Sweep-Proposal/Lazy Llama Sweep Proposal.md

 **Relevant Links:**

 -   Lazy Llamas Website: [https://www.lazyllamas.io/](https://www.lazyllamas.io/)
 -   Lazy Llamas Whitepaper can be found in the #lazy-paper channel of their discord server.
+Hyperlink to pdf version will be readily supplied upon request.